-SCYNEXIS s Board of Directors (the Board) is elected annually at each annual meeting.
+SCYNEXIS's Board of Directors (the "Board") is elected annually at each annual meeting.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
-A director elected by the Board to fill a vacancy shall serve for the remainder of the year, and until the director s successor is duly elected and qualified.
+A director elected by the Board to fill a vacancy shall serve for the remainder of the year, and until the director's successor is duly elected and qualified.
 This includes vacancies created by an increase in the number of directors.

 The Board currently has seven members, all of whose terms of office expire at the Annual Meeting.
-Our Nominating and Corporate Governance Committee recommended, and our Board approved, the nomination of seven nominees for election at the Annual Meeting.
+However, one of our Board members, Patrick Machado, has declined to stand for reelection and, accordingly, our Board has reduced the size of the Board to six members, effective at the Annual Meeting.
+Our Nominating and Corporate Governance Committee recommended, and our Board approved, the nomination of six nominees for election at the Annual Meeting.
 Proxies may not be voted for a greater number of persons than the number of nominees named.
-All of our nominees were elected by our stockholders at our 2017 annual meeting of stockholders.
+All of our nominees were elected by our stockholders at our 2018 annual meeting of stockholders, with the exception of Armando Anido, who was elected by the Board to fill the vacancy created by the resignation of Marion McCourt.
+Mr. Anido was recommended to our Board by a third-party search firm.

-Our seven nominees, their ages as of April 1, 2018, and their principal occupation and position currently held with SCYNEXIS, are as follows:
+Our six nominees, their ages as of April 1, 2019, and their principal occupation and position currently held with SCYNEXIS, are as follows:

 Name Age Position Held With SCYNEXIS

-Steven C. Gilman, Ph.D.
-65 Director

-Ann F. Hanham, Ph.D.
-65 Director

-David Hastings 56 Director
+Armando Anido 61 Director Steven C. Gilman, Ph.D.
+66 Director Ann F. Hanham, Ph.D.
+66 Director David Hastings 57 Director

-Guy Macdonald 59 Chairman of the Board, Director
+Guy Macdonald 60 Chairman of the Board, Director

-Patrick Machado 54 Director

-Marion McCourt 58 Director

 Marco Taglietti, M.D.
-58 Chief Executive Officer, President and Director
+59 Chief Executive Officer, President and Director

-If elected at the Annual Meeting, each of these nominees would be elected and qualified to serve until the 2019 annual meeting of stockholders and until his or her successor is duly elected and qualified, or, if sooner, until the director s death, resignation or removal.
-It is SCYNEXIS s policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our then seven directors attended the 2017 annual meeting of stockholders.
+If elected at the Annual Meeting, each of these nominees would be elected and qualified to serve until the 2020 annual meeting of stockholders and until his or her successor is duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+It is SCYNEXIS's policy to encourage directors and nominees for director to attend the Annual Meeting.
+All of our current directors attended the 2018 annual meeting of stockholders, with the exception of Armando Anido, who was elected to the Board in January 2019.

 Directors are elected by a plurality of the votes of the holders of shares present in person or by proxy and entitled to vote on the election of directors.
 Unless marked otherwise we will vote proxies returned to us for the nominees named above.
-The seven nominees receiving the highest number of affirmative votes will be elected.
+The six nominees receiving the highest number of affirmative votes will be elected.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by SCYNEXIS.
 Each person nominated for election has agreed to serve if elected.
-SCYNEXIS s management has no reason to believe that any nominee will be unable to serve.
+SCYNEXIS's management has no reason to believe that any nominee will be unable to serve.

-This Proposal 1 is to elect our seven nominees nominated as directors.
-The biographies of each of the nominees below contain information regarding the person s service as a director, business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes and skills of each director, including those that led to the Nominating and Corporate Governance Committee and the Board s conclusion that the director should continue to serve as a director of SCYNEXIS.
+This Proposal 1 is to elect our six nominees nominated as directors.
+The biographies of each of the nominees below contain information regarding the person's service as a director, business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes and skills of each director, including those that led to the Nominating and Corporate Governance Committee and the Board's conclusion that the director should continue to serve as a director of SCYNEXIS.